Dr Rajendra Prasad || Biography of 1st President of India

-Rajendra Prasad completed his graduation from the Calcutta Law Collage and start practicing in Calcutta High Court.
-In the year 1916 he was transfer to Patna High Court and there he founded the Bihar Law Weekly.
-Gandhi admire him and appointed him to become helping hand of the Mahatma Gandhi.
+Rajendra Prasad completed his graduation from the Calcutta Law Collage and started practicing in Calcutta High Court.
+In the year 1916, he was transferred to Patna High Court and there he founded the Bihar Law Weekly.
+Gandhi admired him and appointed him to become the helping hand of Mahatma Gandhi.

-He become the chairman of the Constitutional Council of India in 1947.
-Dr Rajendra Prasad was elected as the first chairperson of Parliament in the year 1950 when India attains ot freedom and become republic.
-Following the 1951 general election, he was elected President by the India’s Electoral Commission and the first member of the bill.
+He became the chairman of the Constitutional Council of India in 1947.
+Dr. Rajendra Prasad was elected as the first chairperson of Parliament in the year 1950 when India attained freedom and became a republic.
+Following the 1951 general election, he was elected President by India’s Electoral Commission and the first member of the bill.

 As president, Dr Rajendra Prasad has a tradition of bipartisanship and independence for the incumbent and moves away from party politics.
-He want to spread education among young generation and he promoted education in India.and advise for many educational matter to the Nehru Government.
+He wanted to spread education among the young generation and he promoted education in India. and advised for many educational matters to the Nehru Government.

-Click here to know about Non Cooperation Movement
+Click here to learn about the Non-Cooperation Movement

 In 1957, Now only once twice Dr Rajendra Prasad was re-elected as President and became the only president elected twice.
 He was the longest President about 12 years.
 At the end of his tenure, he left Congress and developed new guidelines for legislators who still followed it.